jeffersondesouza/Mastering-JavaScript-Functional-Programming/README.md

 Uma solução, por exemplo, pode ser a criação de coṕias com spred operators, mas pode intreferir na performance

 ### Constantes

 - Mesmo marcados como cost, Objetos, mais preceisamente seus parâmetros podem ser modificados;
-- Nesse caso uma solução é fazer um Freezing aocriar o objeto
+- Nesse caso uma solução é fazer um Freezing aocriar o objeto.

+# CAP 11 - Implementing Design Patterns - The Functional Way

+Behavioral design patterns: These have to do with interactions and communications between objects.

+Creational design patterns: They deal with ways to create objects in a manner that is suitable for the current problem, possibly guiding the selection between several alternative objects.

+Structural design patterns: They have to do with the composition of objects, forming larger structures from many individual parts and implementing relationships between objects.